jorgesoft/jorgesilva-pro-v2/content/blog/this-site/index.md

 # Conclusion

-So far I’m liking this a lot.
-Again, very easy to customage pages and manage a blog that doesn’t take a lot of maintenance and doesn’t cost me much money.
+So far I like this a lot.
+Again, very easy to customize pages and manage a blog that doesn’t take a lot of maintenance and doesn’t cost me much money.
 I would 100% recommend this solution to anybody looking for something similar.